What is a Checklist?

 Create a simple list of to-do steps to remind you to do a specific task.
 You can check your calendar and determine as to what task you need to perform at that certain time.
 In creating your own checklist, you can easily remember tasks whenever it is written in its simplest form.
 As a matter of fact, tackling a problem with a complicated problem solution is going to end up in failure 99% of the time, as per statistics.
 With that, start making simple to-do steps to aid your problem in maintaining your routine.

 Now that you formulate your initial sample checklist, you must have a pre-testing of your output.
 Lapses and flaws are expected in the first testing.
 Take note of the mistakes and learn from the process because mistakes serve as the corrector to your personal checklist.
 After you perform this step, you can proceed to the next and final step.

 5. Refine the Checklist

-As you gather the result of your pretest, you can now polish your checklist and use the gathered data as the basis to formulate the refined checklist.
+As you gather the result of your pretest, you can now polish your checklist and use the gathered data as the basis to formulate the refined project checklist.
 Learning is inevitable, and so the more you learn, the more your checklist will be effective.
 Experience is still the best teacher.
-As you consider your work a success, try to share it to others who badly need a checklist.
+As you consider your work a success, try to share it with others who badly need a checklist.